 His ma' took Molly's arm.
-"Will ya' take me there, Molly?"
+"Will you take me there, Molly?"

 "I reckon."
 The women moved to leave.

 "I didn't, but I s'pose I will.
-Don't like th' idea of him pokin' his nose 'round up here, but I guess it can't be helped.
-We'll stop by my place first an' make th' call."
+Don't like the idea of him pokin' his nose round up here, but I guess it can't be helped.
+We'll stop by my place first and make the call."

 "I'm mighty obliged, Molly.
-An' if you would, call Jesse.
+And if you would, call Jesse.
 A few cooler heads'll be a good thing."

 Enos felt like the world was closing in on him as he thought back to his strange encounter with Mr. Mayfield at the river.

 Two hours later, Sheriff 'Butch' Harris stood in the living room of the Strate's house, talking to Enos' pa'.
 Word traveled like wildfire in these parts, and it hadn't been anytime before search parties were organized and sent on their way.
 Nothing had turned up so far.
 Enos's conscience was screaming at him louder than a brass band.
 Time and again, men would come back, having found nothing, and all he could think was - the river...they oughta be searching the river.